 Learning Support Administrator

-We have an exciting part-time, term-time Administrator opportunity within our Learning Support Department.
-The successful candidate will provide admin support to the Learning Support Department as directed by the Head of Learning Support
+To provide administrative support to the Learning Support Department as directed by the Head of Learning Support.

 - To liaise with the Head of Learning Support and the Learning Support Teachers about the administrative support required for the department;

 - To confidently use a variety of computer-based systems (e.g. Office, OneDrive, Teams, SAS, Firefly etc.);